microsoft/AIforEarth-API-Development/Quickstart.md

 - **base-py:** Start with this example if you are using Python and don't need Azure blob storage integration, and none of the below more specific examples are a good fit.
 It contains both synchronous and asynchronous endpoints.
 It is a great example to use for asynchronous, long-running API calls.
 - **base-r:** Start with this example if you are using R.
 - **blob-mount-py:** Start with this example if you are using Python and you need Azure blob storage integration.
-- **customvision-sample:** This example is a modification of the base-py example, using a synchronous API call to call a Custom Vision model.
-It is a great example to use if you are using a Custom Vision model or if you are making a synchronous API call.
 - **pytorch:** This example is a modification of the base-py example, using a synchronous API call to call a PyTorch model.
 It is a great example to use if you are using PyTorch or if you are making a synchronous API call.
 - **tensorflow:** This example is a modification of the base-py example, using an asynchronous API call to call a TensorFlow model.
 It is a great example to use if you are using TensorFlow or if you are making an asynchronous API call.